Office Hours: W 9:30-10:30 am & by appointment

 Ph.D.
 Columbia University, 2006

 James Loeffler is Associate Professor of History and Jewish Studies at the University of Virginia.
 Between 2013 and 2015 he was a Mellon Foundation New Directions Fellow in International Law and Dean’s Visiting Scholar at Georgetown University Law School.
-At UVA he teaches courses in Jewish and European history, and the history of human rights.
+At UVA he teaches courses in Jewish and European history, legal history, and the history of human rights.

 The Most Musical Nation: Jews and Culture in the Late Russian Empire (New Haven: Yale University Press, 2010; paperback edition, 2013).